Kong/kong-build-tools/README.md

 - Minikube
 - Helm

-Which assuming Linux can be installed via `make setup_tests`
+The above requirements can be installed via `make setup_tests` if running Linux

 ```
 make test